REX-Computing/unumjl/readme.md

 the various C functions for verification purposes, ultimately leading to a fast C library which even more closely emulates the processes that hardware will implement.

+unumjl was created by Isaac Yonemoto on behalf of Rex Computing this work was funded by DARPA.